struct78/iot-pool-temperature-sensor/README.md

 ```

 ## App
-The web app is a simple Gatsby site which pulls the latest temperature reading from the API Gateway.
+The web app is a simple Next.js site which pulls the latest temperature reading from the API Gateway.

 To install dependencies: